Marcus North

-Marcus James North (born 28 July 1979) is a former Australian first-class cricketer who played 21 Test matches and two One Day Internationals (ODIs) for the Australian national side.
+Marcus James North (born 28 July 1979) is an Australian former international cricketer who played 21 Test matches and two One Day Internationals (ODIs) for the Australian national side.

 Born in Melbourne, North grew up in Western Australia, attending Kent Street Senior High School as part of their Specialist Cricket Program, and was a successful junior cricketer, entering the Australian Cricket Academy and playing under-19 cricket for Australia.
 He made his first-class debut for the Academy in 1999, and his debut for the Western Australian cricket team the same year.
 Having established himself in the WA team, North debuted for Australia A during the 2002–03 season, and later began playing in the County Championship during the 2004 English cricket season, for Durham.
 In English cricket, he would go on to play for Lancashire (2005), Derbyshire (2006 and 2014), Gloucestershire (2007–2008), Hampshire (2009), and Glamorgan (2012–2013), becoming the first player of any nationality to represent six different counties.

 North was made captain of Western Australia for the 2007–08 season, and was consistently selected for Australia A, which he also captained.
 A left-handed batsman, part-time right-arm off-break bowler and fields at either 1st or 3rd slip, North made his Test debut for Australia in February 2009, scoring a century on debut against South Africa.
 He played a further 20 Tests and two ODIs for Australia before being dropped from the side during the 2010–11 Ashes series.
 Upon the entry of the Perth Scorchers into the newly created Big Bash League, North was appointed the team's captain.
 However, in October 2012, North resigned as captain of both WA and the Scorchers to concentrate on his playing career.
 He retired from Australian domestic cricket at the end of the 2013–14 season.
 After his retirement North moved to the north east of England to play cricket at South Northumberland Cricket Club.

 As of 2018, he is director of cricket at Durham.